-The company acts as a conduit for finance raised and any related derivative transactions between the market and its immediate parent company, and amounts raised or entered into are usually passed on to its immediate parent on identical terms.
+The company acts as a conduit for finance raised and any related derivative transactions between the market and its immediate parent company, and amounts raised or entered into are passed on to its immediate parent on identical terms.
 The company's exposures are limited to the credit risk on the intercompany loans (as disclosed below and in note 9).

-The company has limited direct exposure to the impacts of Brexit, however we recognise the potential macroeconomic impacts on interest rates and foreign exchange rates on our underlying debt portfolio.
+The company has limited direct exposure to the impacts of the COVID-19 pandemic or the ongoing conflict in Ukraine, however we recognise the potential macroeconomic impacts on interest rates and foreign exchange rates on our underlying debt portfolio.
 These impacts are addressed through our financial risk management.